 Is Ryvita Gluten-Free?

-No – because rye is a member of the wheat family it does contain gluten and so it’s not suitable for anyone on a gluten-free diet.
+No – because rye is a member of the wheat family it does contain gluten so it’s not suitable for anyone on a gluten-free diet.

 However, rye is not wheat and so, if you have issues with wheat rather than gluten, you can eat it.
 Ryvita does point out that their product is made in a factory that also makes wheat products.

-Ryvita is also dairy free.
+Ryvita is dairy-free.

 Is Ryvita Low-Carb?

 Compared to an egg or some chicken, no… but, I guess you know that.

 There is one gram of protein in each Original Ryvita, but they are still mostly carbohydrates – each slice has 6.6g of carbs.

 They do contain fewer carbs than a slice of bread, however – 1 slice of rye bread has 15g of carb – and so, one for one it would make a lower carb swap.
 And, they could fit into a low-carb diet if you only eat a few of them.